Installing Solar Panels on Boats

 After a recent 5-day cruise aboard our trawler where we had to continually power up the generator to supply electricity to the 115 volt ac freezer to maintain temperatures, I began to consider alternatives.
 We put over 90 hours on the boat generator in just 5 days; time for another oil change!
 I installed an inverter shortly afterwards and that improved the run time for the generator significantly, but there was still work to be done.
 I still needed to keep the batteries charged to operate the inverter.
 Then it occurred to me, why not explore installing solar panels on boats.

 Solar panels have been successfully used since the mid 1950s, originally used in manned space exploration.
 They have been dropping in price since about 2004 when their popularity really took off.
 And now with the Green movement afoot, solar panels are as popular as ever.
-So I set out to research them and determine how to buy and install one; I was in for a shock.
+So I set out to research them and determine how to buy and research installing solar panels on a boat: I was in for a shock.

-What is a Solar Panel and How Do They Work?
+What are Solar Panels and How Do They Work?

 Solar panels are in theory any panel that uses the sun’s thermal energy to produce electricity.
-A solar panel can be described as a photovoltaic panel, the term used in the industry, for panels designed to produce electricity from the rays of the sun.
-Despite the category of solar panel being discussed, almost all solar panels are flat.
+Solar panels can be described as a photovoltaic panel, the term used in the industry, for panels designed to produce electricity from the rays of the sun.
+Despite the category of solar panels being discussed, almost all solar panels are flat.
 This is because the face of the panel needs to be at a 90 degree angle from the sun’s rays for the most favorable angle to absorb the sun’s rays.

 Solar panels are able to take in energy from the sun through an array of solar cells on their surface.
 Much like how a plant is able to soak up energy from the sun for photosynthesis, solar cells perform in a comparable manner.
 As the sun’s rays hit the solar cells on a photovoltaic panel, the power is transferred to a silicon semiconductor.
 The power is then changed into (dc) direct current electricity and then passed through connecting wires to finally enter a storage battery.